valleyofdoom/PC-Tuning/README.md

 <h2 id="importing-bin-folder">11.3.
 Importing ``bin`` Folder</h2>

-Move the ``bin`` folder that you downloaded prior to installing Windows to the ``C:`` drive as outlined in section [10.6.
-Fetching Required Files](#fetching-required-files).
+Move the ``bin`` folder that you downloaded prior to installing Windows to the ``C:`` drive as outlined in section [Fetching Required Files](#fetching-required-files).
 If you haven't downloaded it yet, you will need to fetch it from another system as you don't have network access at this stage.
 The complete path should be ``C:\bin``.

 <h2 id="process-mitigations-windows-10-1709">11.4.
 Process Mitigations (Windows 10 1709+)</h2>